ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 The automation begins with fully ordering of infrastructure, networking components, software licenses supplied by IBM (not including Bring Your Own License), and add-on services.

-After the ordered infrastructure is provisioned in the {{site.data.keyword.CloudDataCents_notm}}, the automation flow begins.
+After the ordered infrastructure is provisioned in the {{site.data.keyword.cloud_notm}} data centers, the automation flow begins.

 The following steps outline the process: